What is a credit card?

 An introductory interest rate is usually a lower rate and is applied to balance transfers and purchases made on your new credit card for a limited amount of time.
 Once this promotional period expires, the interest rate usually reverts back to a higher rate.

 This is the interest rate usually offered when you transfer your balance to a new card for the purposes of consolidating debt.
-The rate is usually considerably lower than the one you are leaving.
+The rate is usually considerably lower than the one you are leaving, sometimes even 0%.